 "Having campaigned on this issue for many years, we’re absolutely delighted that MPs have overwhelmingly backed the ban on smoking in cars carrying children.

 "MPs from across the parties have come together to support this ground-breaking measure."

 The British Lung Foundation says that roughly 185,000 children between the ages of 11 and 15 are exposed to smoke in their families’ cars on most days of a typical week.

-Professor Dame Sally Davies, Chief Medical Officer, said: "The passing of regulations to make smoking in cars carrying under-18s illegal is a significant victory for protecting children’s health from second-hand smoke.
+Professor Dame Sally Davies, Chief Medical Officer, said: "The passing of regulations to make smoking in cars carrying under-18s illegal is a significant victory."

 "Smoking just a single cigarette in a car exposes children to high levels of air pollutants and cancer-causing chemicals like arsenic, formaldehyde and tar.